The-Lone-Druid/kharcha/wiki/features.md

 **How it works:**

 - Powered by Convex's real-time subscriptions
-- Changes appear immediately across tabs
+- Changes appear immediately across tabs and devices
 - No manual refresh needed
-- Offline-friendly (queues updates)
+- Requires network connectivity (no offline queuing)

 ---